ekinyuksel12/TurkeyWeather/README.md

 api.getDistricts("Niğde"); //Functions also have internal character conversion.
 ```

-This Function will return you an array of district objects which contains the district name and its centerID.
-You cannot use centerID with this function because provinces are too vague to be a weather center.
+This function will return an array of district objects which contains the district name and its `centerID`.
+You cannot use `centerID` with this function because provinces are too vague to be a weather center.

 ```js
 [